-- Replace mature trees lost through natural wastage (disease, senility etc.) and those that have out-grown their environment so that in these areas the existing tree populations do not decline - Take into account any visual landscape factors so that the species chosen will, when mature, have a significant impact in enhancing the character of the area without compromising any existing views, sightlines etc. - Allow for the planted tree to be the eventual successor to any existing trees that are either nearing maturity or in decline;

-Achieve a species mix so that in the event of a future disease affecting one particular species (as happened with Dutch Elm disease) no one area or park suffers from excessive loss due to a single species being the dominant tree.
+- Replace mature trees lost through natural wastage (disease, senility etc.) and those that have out-grown their environment so that in these areas the existing tree populations do not decline. - Take into account any visual landscape factors so that the species chosen will, when mature, have a significant impact in enhancing the character of the area without compromising any existing views, sightlines etc.. - Allow for the planted tree to be the eventual successor to any existing trees that are either nearing maturity or in decline. - Achieve a species mix so that in the event of a future disease affecting one particular species (as happened with Dutch Elm disease) no one area or park suffers from excessive loss due to a single species being the dominant tree.

-Site Selection:
+34. Site Selection:

-5.7 The 'right tree for the right place' will minimise conflict and maintenance in the future.
+The 'right tree for the right place' will minimise conflict and maintenance in the future.
 For example, a cherry tree with a wide crown may not cause any problems in a small open space.
 However, if planted in a narrow grass verge it will cause obstruction and will require regular maintenance to remove low branches.
 Not only does an inappropriate tree have a less beneficial effect on the landscape, but it also leads to more complaints and costs more to maintain.

-Maintenance of Young Trees:
+35. Maintenance of Young Trees:

-- 5.8 Care and maintenance of young trees is vital.
+- 35.1.
+Care and maintenance of young trees is vital.
 Care taken in the early stages can avoid expensive maintenance at a later date.
-It will also increase the number of trees that we can expect to survive to maturity. - 5.9 When trees are first planted they are at their most vulnerable.
+It will also increase the number of trees that we can expect to survive to maturity. - 35.2.
+When trees are first planted, they are at their most vulnerable.
 They are more likely to die within their first 5 years than at any other time in their life.
-Research indicates that 75% of urban trees are destined to die through malpractice such as strimmer damage or strangulation by failure to remove tree ties. - 5.10 Wilton Town Council will adopt a management regime to all young trees that ensures the best chance for their long term survival. - 5.11 All new planted trees will be watered for the first two years after planting and young trees will be inspected annually during the first three years and maintenance work undertaken where appropriate.
-Maintenance will include: - Loosening of tree ties - Mulching - · Removal of stakes and ties when the tree has become established - 5.12 The cost of tree planting can be significantly reduced if local residents agree to implement some of the maintenance tasks described above.
-Often, trees planted at the request of nearby residents have the best chance of survival, as the resident will keep watch on the tree and either undertake remedial works or inform the Council of problems
+Research indicates that 75% of urban trees are destined to die through malpractice such as strimmer damage or strangulation by failure to remove tree ties. - 35.3.
+Wilton Town Council will adopt a management regime to all young trees that ensures the best chance for their long-term survival.

+- 35.4.
+All new planted trees will be watered for the first two years after planting and young trees will be inspected annually during the first three years and maintenance work undertaken where appropriate.
+Maintenance will include: - Loosening of tree ties. - Mulching. - Removal of stakes and ties when the tree has become established. - 35.5.
+The cost of tree planting can be significantly reduced if local residents agree to implement some of the maintenance tasks described above.
+Often, trees planted at the request of nearby residents have the best chance of survival, as the resident will keep watch on the tree and either undertake remedial works or inform Wilton Town Council of any problems.

-6 Management of Riverside Trees
+36. Management of Riverside Trees

-Some of our Council owned/managed green spaces have waterways running through them, careful management of these natural habitat areas are crucial to help preserve and enhance biodiversity.
-The analysis and procedures for

-Council owned/managed trees set out within this document will also apply to trees growing by rivers however, the Council takes advice on the management of these waterway areas from the Environment Agency.
-As a general practise the Council will follow the guidance listed in the Environment Agency document: A guide for land owners on woody debris and trees near rivers https://lfcc.org.uk/downloads/category/18-environmental?download=169
+Some of Wilton Town Council's owned/managed green spaces have waterways running through them, careful management of these natural habitat areas are crucial to help preserve and enhance biodiversity.
+The analysis and procedures for Wilton Town Council owned/managed trees set out within this document will also apply to trees growing by rivers, however, Wilton Town Council takes advice on the management of these waterway areas from the Environment Agency.
+As a general practise Wilton Town Council will follow the guidance listed in the Environment Agency document: A guide for land owners on woody debris and trees near rivers.

+https://lfcc.org.uk/downloads/category/18-environmental?download=169